Apparel Licensing Agreement: Everything You Need to Know

 The agreement should also specify how and when you get paid.
 The licensee should pay you every time a licensed product is sold.
 The payment could come in a flat-rate or royalty-based form, but the licensing agreement should use clear examples to explain the process.
 There should also be a stated minimum sales target and guaranteed royalties to meet or exceed.

 If you need help with an apparel licensing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.